squid-cache/squid-cache.github.io/SquidFaq/RelatedSoftware.rst

 on the Web server.
  * [http://sourceforge.net/projects/squidoptimizer/ Squeezer] is a logfile analysis software aimed at measuring Squid's performance

+=== SGI's Performance Co-Pilot ===

+Jan-Frode Myklebust writes:

+I use Performance Co''''''Pilot from http://oss.sgi.com/projects/pcp/ for keeping track of squid and server performance.
+It comes by default with a huge number of system performance metrics, and also has a nice plugin (PMDA, Performance Metrics Domain Agent) for collecting metrics from the squid access.log.

+i.e. it can collect historic, or show live how many requests/s or byte/s squid is answering of type:

+ * total
+ * get
+ * head
+ * post
+ * other
+ * size.zero le3k le10k le30k le100k le300k le1m le3m gt3m unknown
+ * client.total
+ * cached.total
+ * cached.size.zero le3k le10k le30k le100k le300k le1m le3m gt3m unknown
+ * uncached.total
+ * uncached.size.zero le3k le10k le30k le100k le300k le1m le3m gt3m unknown

+and also combine this with system level metrics like load, system cpu time, cpu i/o wait, per partition byte/s, network interface byte/s, and much more..

+Because of it's historic logs of all this, it's great for collecting the performance numbers during high activity, and then replaying it to analyse what goes wrong later on.

 == Configuration Tools ==